Martina Geiger‑Gerlach

 for defending democracy with the help of hairdressers

-„Arbeit am Kopf“ aims to put into practice the surprising study results of Oxford climate researchers Dr. Sam Hampton and Dr. Briony Latter.
+„Arbeit am Kopf“ tries to put into practice the surprising study results of Oxford climate researchers Dr. Sam Hampton and Dr. Briony Latter.
 They found that hairdressers can influence people’s thinking and actions more effectively than scientists.
-So if hairdressers consciously use their salon conversations in the future, could this often underestimated and underpaid profession help save our democracy and even the climate?
+If hairdressers, with their special way of empathizing, listening and communicating, also care for the inner beauty of our society, can this often underestimated and underpaid profession save our democracy and also the climate?

 „Arbeit am Kopf“